Contrast cuff, heel and toe socks – free tutorial

 Do let me know how you get on with changing colours in your socks, you can always post pictures to show me on my Facebook page as well as in the Sockalong Facebook groups! 🙂

-This tutorial is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects it will be gratefully received!
+This tutorial is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx